Every year, thousands of American families adopt a child from another part of the world By Susan FreivaldsBy Susan Freivalds

-The modern era of international adoption began after the Korean War, when Korean and Amerasian orphans were placed with families living in the United States.
-Since then, Americans have adopted hundreds of thousands of children from Africa, Asia, Eastern Europe, and Latin America.
-In 2011 alone, U.S. families adopted 9,319 children from other countries.
+The modern era of international adoption began after the Korean War, when Korean and Amerasian orphans were placed with families living in the U.S. Since then, Americans have adopted hundreds of thousands of children from Africa, Asia, Eastern Europe, and Central and South America.
+In fiscal year 2012, U.S. families adopted 8,668 children from other countries.

 Who chooses international adoption?

 Families choose intercountry adoption for a variety of reasons.
-Perhaps the family does not meet agency guidelines for domestic adoption but qualifies for intercountry adoption.
-Sometimes families wish to adopt from the country of the family's ethnic origin, or they are acquainted with others who have successfully adopted overseas.
-Typically, the waiting time (and sometimes the total costs) for an intercountry adoption are more predictable than for the adoption of a child born in the U.S.
+Sometimes families wish to adopt from the country of the family’s ethnic origin, or they are acquainted with other families who have successfully adopted overseas.
+For some countries, the wait time and the total costs are more predictable than for the adoption of a child born in the U.S.

 How do I adopt from another country?

 Typically, intercountry adoptions are handled by private, nonprofit adoption agencies.
 Public agencies for the most part do not participate in intercountry adoption.
 Some agencies that handle domestic adoptions also work in intercountry adoption.
 To enter the United States under current immigration laws, the child adopted internationally must be orphaned or abandoned or have only one living parent, who is incapable of providing care.

 What are the costs?

 The cost of an intercountry adoption can range from $15,000 to more than $50,000.
 The least expensive international adoptions occur with countries that do not require adoptive parents to travel or reside in the child’s country of origin to complete legal formalities.